 However, they also offer incorporation guidance for companies, including a basic registered agent service that provides notifications of official documents, monitors compliance, and serves as an official point of contact.

-However, it's worth noting that Rocket Lawyer’s registered agent service pricing is not transparent.
+However, it's worth noting that Rocket Lawyer’s registered agent service pricing costs $249.99 per year at full price — the discounted $124.99 rate requires a paid Rocket Legal+ membership.

 Make the right decision for your business with Stable